aareno/aareno.github.io/projects/record-database.md

 In this project, I created a database that stores a users name, address and account number.
 The program opens with a user interface asking what the user wants to do (remove a record, read a record, or add a record).

-This is what it would look like if you started the program:
+This is what the user interface does if you start the program:

 ```cpp
 Hello!
 Welcome to the bank!